Impress your mobile browsers with a mobile-first website design

 It’s never been more important to make a great impression on those preferring to use their mobile device to browse.
 A recent study has found that over half (57% of internet users won’t recommend a business with a website that is poorly designed on mobile.)

 As of July 2018, Google began favouring sites that were optimised for mobile usage.
-The biggest reason for this is to fit with the norm – with more people browsing on a mobile device, it only makes sense to serve them sites that work well on those devices.
+The biggest reason for this is to fit with the norm – with more people browsing on a mobile devices, it only makes sense to serve them sites that work well on those devices.

-5 Simple Strategies to Creating Mobile-Friendly Websites
+5 Simple Strategies for Creating Mobile-Friendly Websites

 1. Test websites on mobile devices